willspensley/DVS-Vision-Language-Model/README.md

 **Design Decisions**:

-- We chose CLIP because it combines vision and language, which we thought would be effective for MRI classification with captions.
+- I chose CLIP because it combines vision and language, which I thought would be effective for MRI classification with captions.
-- We used a small batch size (8) to accommodate my Mac M1’s limited RAM (8GB).
+- I used a small batch size (8) to accommodate my Mac M1’s limited RAM (8GB).
-- We included data augmentation (random flips and rotations) to improve generalisation.
+- I included data augmentation (random flips and rotations) to improve generalisation.
-- We trained for 2 epochs initially to test the pipeline, with plans to increase epochs for better performance.
+- I trained for 2 epochs initially to test the pipeline, with plans to increase epochs for better performance.

 **Mistakes Made**:

 - Initially, I didn’t save the model weights, which meant we had to retrain from scratch after interruptions.
-- We underestimated the number of epochs needed for convergence, leading to suboptimal performance on `glioma` and `meningioma`.
+- I underestimated the number of epochs needed for convergence, leading to suboptimal performance on `glioma` and `meningioma`.
-- We didn’t address class imbalance, which likely contributed to the model’s bias towards `notumor` and `pituitary`.
+- I didn’t address class imbalance, which likely contributed to the model’s bias towards `notumor` and `pituitary`.

 **What I Would Do Differently**: